jonypeixoto/Dark-Cyber-Theme/README.md

 - **Elegant UI Elements:** Thoughtfully designed UI components that blend seamlessly with the overall aesthetic.
 - **Enhanced Visibility:** Improved visibility for selected text, active line highlighting, and matching brackets.

-Whether you're coding late into the night or simply prefer a dark interface, **Dark Castle** offers a visually appealing and comfortable experience.
+Whether you're coding late into the night or simply prefer a dark interface, **Dark Cyber** offers a visually appealing and comfortable experience.

 ## Background Story